artist commissioning program:

 We're looking for artwork that highlights the lives, backgrounds, and experiences of individuals/groups that often go underrepresented.
 Examples may include the LGBTQ community, people of color, immigrants, persons with disabilities, senior citizens, religious minorities, among countless other distinct heritage and cultural identities.
 The themes associated with the proposed artworks should reflect the diversity of the borough.

-Yes, artists must live or create artwork in Queens.
-Preference will be given to Jamaica and Jackson Heights residents.
+Yes, artists must live in Queens or have a Queens-based studio practice.
+Preference will be given to Jamaica and Flushing residents.
 Selected artists should be prepared to provide proof of residency or workspace.

 Selected artists will be preparing a dance, music score, or theatre script over a ten-month period.
 In support of this new work, artists are expected to attend and participate in monthly events culminating in a dress rehearsal and world premiere.

 Multidisciplinary artists are eligible to apply, but we ask that in your application you specify your primary means of production as a choreographer, playwright, or composer.
 Keep in mind that your application will be judged according to this primary discipline.
 For instance, if you apply as a choreographer, your work will be considered alongside other choreographers.
 If your project is accepted, you will be able to create work in a multidisplinary fashion as long as you create a dance, music score, or theater script.